 - draft routine correspondence

 - apply editing and proofreading skills to documents and correspondence

 - lead and/or assist with special projects related to the registration department

 CONSEQUENCE OF ERROR/JUDGEMENT

 The compliance monitor maintains a calm demeanor during busy or stressful times.
-The employee will make informed decisions regarding the release of information as they will have access to confidential information.
+The employee will make informed decisions in regards to the release of information as they will have access to confidential information.
 Compliance monitors deal with sensitive issues and high-risk decision making.
 Errors in this regard can raise the College’s reputational risk.

 SKILLS AND QUALIFICATIONS

 Required skills and qualifications include: